 The Book of Remembrance room also has an integrated seating unit in oak and fabric on the opposite wall for relatives to sit and reflect whilst using the space.

-The Flower room is open all year and is used as a place for flowers to be left.
+The Flower room is open all year as a public space for visitors and used for the display of family tributes.
 The flower room has purpose made Silestone plinths for displaying flowers and a central island also with a Silestone top and inset sink, waste bin and storage cupboards.
 Wall benches also provide further flower display surfaces.

 The waiting room has two comfortable sofas and companion console tables providing generous seating.